 ANAPR52 Launaea sp. for identification : 3 posts by 2 authors.
 Attachments (9)

 It matches with Launaea acaulis.

 ID request 200615AK Please confirm if this is Launaea acaulis. : 3 posts by 3 authors.
-3 images.
+No images seen now.

 Found on the slopes of a hillock near Nandi Hills, (approx 60km from bangalore) Chikballapur district.